isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Using a Specific Relay Agent for a Subnet
 =========================================

-The DHCPv6 server follows the same principles than in IPv4 to select a subnet for the client with noticable differences mainly for relays.
+The DHCPv6 server follows the same principles as DHCPv4 server to select a subnet for the client with noticable differences mainly for relays.

 .. note::